Getting Started Guide

 7. Ensure that Revit is not open, then select Save and Run.

-The result of this task should be a single, 4-page PDF file located per your input on item #4 above.
+The result of this task should be a single, 4-page PDF file located in the Export Folder that you chose in step 3.

-Now that we’ve successfully created a pdf from a list of one Revit file, we will update the list and then repeat the task to generate multiple PDFs.
+Now that we’ve successfully created a pdf from a text file listing one Revit file, we will update the list and then repeat the task to generate PDFs from multiple Revit files.

-1. From the Home page, select the original task called “Generate Revit File List”, then pick Clone.
-This will start a similar task while giving you the option to change the variables.
+From the Home page, select the original task called AUT-Generate_Revit_File_List MyRevitFileList, then pick Clone.

-3. Select Browse to add the recently saved file called rac_basic_sample_project.rvt
+1. Revit Files: Select Browse to add the second Revit file named rac_basic_sample_project.rvt.

-4. Change the Append File option to True.
-This will update the existing list to include this new file, then select Next.
+• This will overwrite the existing list to include this new file.

-Now that our list of Revit files includes two files we can repeat the previous task called “AUT-Export-PDF-List-one project”.
+Now that our list of Revit files includes two files we can repeat the previous task.

 Congratulations, you have just created 2 combined PDFs, each in their own folder.
 Notice that the combined file for rst_basic_sample_project has the sheet set name “Set 1” as shown below and contains the (8) sheets you selected at the beginning of this exercise.